samyak45/samyak45.github.io/_posts/2017-02-26-The-last-two-initiatives.md

 published: false
 ---

+We all have bright and colorful dreams as children, dreams that get buried under rocks of feasibility, external expectations, and reality as we grow up.
+As someone who has actively fights against accepting a life of mediocrity, promotes following your passions, and dreams of , I decided to commit my final year at IIT Roorkee to the cause of creating structures

 Both initiatives spring from what has appalled me since last 4 years of college.
 In fact, since school life.
 Conformism in people, their relauctance in trying out new things and their not taking bold initiatives to solve problems.

 Enactus IIT Roorkee: